timonus/objectionable-c/content/posts/brotli-ios/index.md

 +++
 date = '2025-03-18T05:00:00-07:00'
-title = 'Wielding Brotli on iOS' description = 'Make your app smaller by compressing bundled assets'
+title = 'Wielding Brotli on iOS' subtitle = 'Make your app smaller by compressing bundled assets'
 +++

 [Brotli](https://en.wikipedia.org/wiki/Brotli) is a compression format introduced by Google some time ago that is really excellent at compressing text.
 Brotli is widely supported across the web and has been supported on all of Apple's platforms since 2017.
 A lot of the web traffic you receive is probably brotli compressed, but many of the iOS developers I talk to have never heard of it.